NomisIV/website/src/projects.md

 The main purpose of this program is to hide a terminal window when starting a graphical program in it.

+# Old projects

+I leave no guarantees on the quality of the code!

 ## `pioneerctl` - A remote control for *some* pioneer recievers

 [Link to GitHub](https://github.com/NomisIV/pioneerctl)